These pics come from a new aerospace test facility that they are constructing at the University of Notre Dame. The SSF-6 is working great.

 Aluminum welding is a good way to repair or create new items.
 Although an aluminum weld requires skill and a careful hand, a high quality aluminum torch repair product can allow you to easily create durable bonds.

 Before working on the metal, make sure to clean it first using a wire brush to remove the dirt and grease.
 Pre-cleaning the metal will also help you to use less flux.
 Secure the aluminum in place and ignite the flame on your torch until a soft, blue flame appears.
-Next, heat up the flux and coat the tip of the part you're bonding with flux.
+Next, heat the end of the rod and dip it into the flux, the flux will grab to the heated rod.
+Transfer the flux to the part by melting the flux off with the torch.

 You don’t have to worry about heating up the metal too much when performing repairs using Super Alloy 5 because it bonds at half the melting point of aluminum, and even through paint, oil, dirt, grease.